pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 ---

-### Add your card in a Apple wallet since your mobile app
+### Add your card in a wallet since your mobile app

-In your mobile app, you can add a card to Apple wallet
+In your mobile app, you can add a card to wallet

 <Image src="docs/Card_addWallet.png" alt="usecase 1"/>